 Performing Arts at Armfield is a superb way to explore your creativity whilst developing your confidence and working closely as a team.
 We study a range of performance styles, looking at techniques and genres as well as having the opportunity to look at scripts, improvisations, characters and performances.
 Through Drama we provoke thinking and questioning about a huge range of social and moral issues and explore these through performance.

 We want our Armfield youngsters to leave confident and have the ability to feel comfortable presenting in front of people, being able to communicate with people and be confident in whatever role they head towards as they grow older.
-Performing Arts lessons encourage team work and imagination and allow our young people to explore their own ideas and feel confident and safe in the classroom environment to investigate their imaginations however they chose.
+Performing Arts lessons encourage team work and imagination and allow our young people to explore their own ideas and feel confident and safe in the classroom environment to investigate their imaginations however they choose.

 Performing arts at Armfield gives our students the opportunity to study music and drama.
 The performing arts are for all and it is vital that students study these subjects so they can experience a broad and wide-ranging curriculum that develops the whole person.
 Music and drama are all around us and Blackpool is incredibly famous for its rich entertainment heritage.
 This is why we believe it is so important that our students have access to an outstanding learning experience in performing arts.